 Proposed Budget(s).
-An online proposed budget must be completed for each round of competition you wish to host.
-For those institutions submitting bids for multiple rounds, a 'copy' function is available via the "Budget System" tab and will allow you to copy the budget for another round.
+An online proposed budget must be submitted for both hosting situations - hosting just the second round and the combined first and second round site.
+For those institutions, a 'copy' function is available via the "Budget System" tab and will allow you to copy the budget for another round.
 The appropriate round and date of competition must be indicated on each budget.
 Please be sure to include projected ticket sales in the Receipts section.

-Please carefully review page 14 of the 2018-19 NCAA Women's Ice Hockey Pre-Championship Manual, prior to submitting a proposed budget, and make note of the following for all preliminary-round games:
+Please carefully review page 14 of the NCAA Women's Ice Hockey Pre-Championship Manual, prior to submitting a proposed budget, and make note of the following for all preliminary-round games:

-All lodging expenses for officials and site representatives (if needed) must be included in your budget.
+• All lodging expenses for officials and site representatives (if needed) must be included in your budget.
 Officials' fees, per diem and travel expenses do not need to be included, nor do per diem and travel expenses for site representatives.
 The NCAA will pay those expenses directly.

 Facility Profile.
 An online facility profile must be completed and/or maintained as necessary by each institution interested in hosting preliminary-round competition.

 Information regarding video boards, LED boards and/or ribbon boards should be entered via the "Boards/Control Room" tab of the applicable venue profile.

 A facility profile can be maintained and updated on a regular basis.
 If a facility can host multiple sports, check the appropriate box(es) under the "Sports" tab of the facility profile to provide the information for that facility.
-Refer to page 14 of the pre-championship manual for facility requirements and site selection procedures.
+In order to host a regional you must be able to accommodate three teams (e.g. locker rooms, ice availability for practice, etc.) to the same level.